EMILIIIIA/InformationSearchingHelper/README.md

 Copyright © 2021 HarmonyOS.
 All Rights Reserved.

 # Program
 Copyright © 2021 EMILIIIIA.

-All Rights Reserved.
+This project is licensed under version 2 of the GNU Lesser General Public License.